tine3700/micropython/docs/pyboard/tutorial/PARTII/3_lcd160cr_skin.rst

     >>> import pyb
     >>> uart = pyb.UART('XA', 115200)

-This assumes your display is connected to position X.  If it's on position Y then use ``uart = pyb.UART('YA', 115200)`` instead.
+This assumes your display is connected to position ``X``.
+If it's on position Y then use ``uart = pyb.UART('YA', 115200)`` instead.

 Now, connect the REPL output to this UART